 - Non-natural hair colour tones with no extreme styling.

-On formal occasions where you are representing the school you will be required to where a smart suit or formal attire.
+On formal occasions where you are representing the school you will be required to wear a smart suit or formal attire.
 Examples of this would be major school events, awards evenings or showing visitors around the school.

 Those students who take Performing Arts must wear the appropriate items as outlined by the Performing Arts department.